-- 12. For each student, pick up a Student Withdrawal Clearance form in the school office.
-This form is used to signify that all school materials have been returned and that financial responsibilities have been met. - 13.
+- 1. Please notify the school 30 days prior to withdrawal date. - 2.
+For each student, pick up a Student Withdrawal Clearance form in the school office.
+This form is used to signify that all school materials have been returned and that financial responsibilities have been met. - 3.
 After completing the top of the form, circulate it to the student's teachers, librarian, athletic director (junior high students only), and the after-school programs director.
-Staff members will sign off on their area of responsibility. - 14.
+Staff members will sign off on their area of responsibility. - 4.
 When the form is complete and all obligations have been met, return it to the bookkeeper for her signature.
-Withdrawal is then complete. - 15.
-Student Cumulative Records will be transferred directly to the student's new school upon request.
-(This also applies in the event of the school closure)
+Withdrawal is then complete. - 5.
+Student Cumulative Records will be transferred directly to the student's new school upon request. - 6.
+In the event of WCCA closure, student records will be transferred to student's home district unless otherwise directed.